kasper/phoenix/docs/docs/api/5-phoenix.md

 // Log a message
 Phoenix.log('Message');

-// Display a message in Notification Center Phoenix.notify('Notice this!');
+// Display a notification in Notification Center Phoenix.notify('Notice this!');
 ```